Job Market reflection

 Publication

-At the time, I have 4 published papers, 1 paper in revision, 2 papers submitted, and quite a few papers in preparation (with draft available).
+At the time, I had 4 published papers, 1 paper in revision, 2 papers submitted, and quite a few papers in preparation (with draft available).
 I do not have any TOP papers (e.g., JASA, JRSS-B, AoS etc.), nor any machine learning proceedings.

 Teaching Experience

 I think teaching experience is very important in North America.
-I have a long history of being a TA and grader, which is like 12+ years.
+I had a long history of being a TA and grader, which is like 12+ years.
 I taught one full course before (a 3-credit undergraduate course on Probability), a guest lecture, and co-developed one course (Introduction to Data Science).

 Mentoring Experience